 Object & Jewellery New English Master Programme

-Since 2016–2017 the department of Object & Jewellery at PXL-MAD, School of Arts, Hasselt, Belgium, offers an artistic, academic English master programme (one year 60 ECTS-credits), alongside its existing regular programme, consisting of three bachelor years (180 ECTS-credits) and one master year (60 ECTS-credits).
+Since 2016–2017 the department of Object & Jewellery at PXL-MAD, School of Arts, Hasselt, Belgium, has offered an artistic, academic English master programme (one year 60 ECTS-credits) alongside its existing regular programme, consisting of three bachelor years (180 ECTS-credits) and one master year (60 ECTS-credits).
 The course revolves around experimentation and research, for which thinking and doing are in constant interaction.
-The ambiguous position that the field of jewellery and object-making takes within the world of the visual arts, crafts, and design is seen as an inspiring starting point that is constantly questioned in order to develop a critical attitude toward our own discipline.
+The ambiguous position that the fields of jewellery and object-making take within the world of the visual arts, crafts, and design is seen as an inspiring starting point that is constantly questioned in order to develop a critical attitude toward our own discipline.

 In the first year of the bachelor programme, students are introduced into the world of contemporary jewellery and to the most important materials and techniques through individual design projects.
 During the second year, research focuses on the meaning of jewellery and the functionality of objects.
 Technically, the students explore the possibilities of the laser-cutting machine and 3-D printing possibilities.
 The main focus of the third bachelor year lies on the further development of artistic research capabilities, looking into the conceptual, communicative, or historical aspects of jewellery and objects.
 The bachelor programme is finalized with an individual research project, as an ideal basis for starting the master programme.